Winter Squash and Potato Hash

 One of my favorite breakfasts or brunch dishes regardless of how many beers I’ve had the night before is some sort of hash.
+This Winter Squash Hash is my current favorite twist on hash and while I normally only have the energy to cook this on a weekend, it actually reheats pretty well!

 While I’m normally happy enough with just a potato kind of hash, sometimes I like to change it up based on the season.
 If I posted every hash version I made, this site would be dedicated to nothing but hash brown recipes which, for the record, is not a bad idea at all.

-The Squash Options
+Winter Squash Options

 Normally, this time of year there will be a large bin of random gourds and squashes in most grocery stores across the country.
 While these squash all have slightly different tastes and colors, I don’t feel too bad about lumping them all together and calling them “winter squash.”

 This includes things like butternut squash, acorn squash, or pumpkin all of which you could use for this recipe.
+For the record, you could even use sweet potatoes and end up just fine.

 I decided to do a half and half mix of squash and potato just to keep some of the classic hash texture.